ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 ## How many {{site.data.keyword.blockstorageshort}} volumes can be mounted to a host?
 That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.BluSoftlayer_full}} limits.
 Refer to your OS documentation for limits on the number of volumes that can be mounted.

+## Which Windows version should I choose for my Block Storage LUN?

+When you create a LUN, you must specify the OS type.
+The OS type must be based on the operating system that the hosts that access the LUN use.
+The OS Type can't be modified after the LUN is created.
+The actual size of the LUN might vary slightly based on the OS type of the LUN.

+**Windows 2008+**
+- the LUN stores Windows data for Windows 2008 and later versions.
+Use this OS option if your host operating system is Windows Server 2008, Windows Server 2012, Windows Server 2016.
+Both MBR and GPT partitioning methods are supported.

+**Windows 2003**
+- the LUN stores a raw disk type in a single-partition Windows disk using the Master Boot Record (MBR) partitioning style.
+Use this option only if your host operating system is Windows 2000 Server, Windows XP, or Windows Server 2003 that's using the MBR partitioning method.

+**Windows GPT**
+-  the LUN stores Windows data by using the GUID Partition Type (GPT) partitioning style.
+Use this option if you want to use the GPT partitioning method and your host is capable of using it.
+Windows Server 2003, Service Pack 1 and later are capable of using the GPT partitioning method, and all 64-bit versions of Windows support it.

 ## Is the allocated IOPS limit enforced by instance or by volume?
 IOPS is enforced at the volume level.
 Said differently, two hosts connected to a volume with 6000 IOPS share that 6000 IOPS.